 Julien Breton (Kalaam) and Jay Milder also integrate the everyday with the extraordinary, by artfully creating visual artworks that make use of alphabets and numerical systems.

-Jay Milder paints letters and numbers as signifiers of mystical and spiritual messages.
-His abstract combination and arrangement of numbers and letters are rooted in his quest to understand the natural world outside of its physical (known) realm.
-The letters and numbers are combined with bright chakra colors, sacred geometric shapes and recognizable figures (most commonly animals), in order to symbolize the Kabbalistic (mystical and metaphysical) and personal interpretation of Biblical tales.
+Jay Milder paints letters and numbers as signifiers of spiritual messages, which are rooted in his quest to understand the natural world both inside and outside of its physical (known) realm.
+The letters and numbers are combined with bright chakra colors, sacred geometric shapes and recognizable figures (most commonly animals, humanoid faces and a vessel resembling an ancient ship), in order to express a Kabbalistic (mystical and metaphysical) and personal interpretation of biblical narratives and sociocultural topics.

 Through an observation of the Zohar (the main text of the Kabbalah), personal spirituality and empirical processes, Milder realized that when “Ein Sof” and Keter (the head Sephirot of the Tree of Life in Kabbalah) meet they create black infinity.
 This is one reason why Milder has used black and white as the ground for his compositions, which allows for forms to appear simultaneously fixed to the ground and floating in space.
 “Zim Zum,” another set of words that appear in some of his paintings refer to ‘Tzimtzum,’ meaning concealment and contraction.
 This term explains the doctrine of the 16th century Kabbalist rabbi Isaac Luria, who relates how God or Ein Sof, which is infinite began the process of creation by contracting a part of its infinite light to create a conceptual space in which finite realms (humankind) could exist.